assoumaaa/Website-portfolio/README.md

 ## Goals Achieved

 Despite it being a simple static website, it helped me get deeper into scss and improve my design skills and UI/UX design.
 Moreover i was able to learn more about API's such as **Context API** which i used to do my Dark Mode feature.
-Also i was able to learn more about difference in font-sizes scales and making my website **REPONSIVE**.
+Also i was able to learn more about difference in font-sizes scales and making my website **RESPONSIVE**.
+As they say you will never truly learn something unless you work on it by **YOURSELF!**

 ## What's Next?